 - a) Water supply is closed.
 Open the water supply to the system so the valve is in line with the red tubing. - b) Incorrect installation.
-Verify all tubing connections. - c) A tubing is crimped, blocking the water flow.
+Verify all tubing connections. - c) The pump is not running, therefore not allowing water through.
+Make sure the pump is plugged into a live outlet that gets continuous power. - d) A tubing is crimped, blocking the water flow.
 Check all tubings and uncrimp any crimped tubings.